Unveiling Downstream Performance Scaling of LLMs: A Clustering-Based Perspective: Experiments

 \subsubsection{Comparison of Clustering Methods}

 We assess the impact of different clustering algorithms on prediction accuracy.
 The goal is to achieve tight intra-cluster difficulty similarity (low average distance to center) while maintaining cluster stability (min.
 10 samples/cluster).
 We compare our Improved-MeanShift with DBScan, MeanShift, and K-Means.
-For K-Means, we adjust it to approximate our goals: (1) search for $k$ yielding min. cluster sizes $\approx 10$; (2) treat samples outside a radius (e.g., 2$\times$ average intra-cluster distance) from any cluster center as outliers, ensuring clusters don't drop below 10 samples.
+For K-Means, we adjust it to approximate our goals: (1) search for $k$ yielding min. cluster sizes $\approx 10$; (2) treat samples outside a radius (e.g., 2$\times$ average intra-cluster distance) from any cluster center as outliers, and we ensure clusters don't drop below 10 samples.
 We term this "Improved-KMeans" for this comparison.
 Clustering quality is measured by Intra-cluster Average Distance (IAD) and Outlier Rate (OR).
 Prediction benefits are measured by Extrapolation Error (EE) on the predictable subset and Final prediction Error (FE) on the full evalset. (\cref{tab:clustering_prederror}).

 \cref{tab:clustering_prederror} shows Improved-KMeans and Improved-MeanShift yield better clustering (lower IAD) due to their intra-cluster distance constraints.
 The results also confirm these methods lead to lower EE and FE.
-Although Improved-KMeans has the best IAD, its GSM8k prediction is poor.
+Although Improved-KMeans has the best IAD, it performs poorly on GSM8k, AGIEval, and DROP.
 This is likely because K-Means requires pre-specifying $k$, and our search for $k$ can be unstable, leading to large errors on some sets.
 In contrast, our Improved-MeanShift, which automatically determines $k$ based on distance constraints, offers more stable clustering and the lowest maximum prediction error.